magento/devdocs/guides/v2.0/ext-best-practices/admin/placement-and-design.md

 **Placement**

-There will be a new, dedicated section designed for such exclusive extensions called “Extensions”.
+There will be a new, dedicated section designed for such exclusive extensions.
 When feature-level extensions are installed, those extensions will live under this section.
+The exact final name of this new section has not been decided (we welcome your feedback), but in the image below it is named Extensions.

 ![Feature Placement]({{site.baseurl}}common/images/ext-best-practices/feature-placement.png){:height="190px" width="350px"}
 <div class="bs-callout bs-callout-info" id="info">
   <p>The name and icon for this section is still TBD.</p>
-  <p>This new section is a future proposal, and we welcome feedback if and how advertisements should be displayed here.</p>
+  <p>This new section is a future proposal, and we welcome feedback about if and how advertisements should be displayed here.</p>
 </div>

 Since this section is not yet available, you should place your extension in one of the previously mentioned areas where it would be the most appropriate.